majaime/consumer_complaints-MySQL/README.md

 Finally, the desired outputs are recorded in a (.csv) file.

 ## Input dataset
 I have provided an input file called `complaints.csv` in the input folder.
-The code, consumer_compleints.sql, is located in the 'src' folder.
+The code, consumer_complaints.sql, is located in the 'src' folder.

 ## Output
 My code provides an output file called `report.csv` after reading and processing the input file.